UgoBruzadin/nemar_tool_proof_of_concept/README.md

-# Octave
+# Nemar Tool Proof Of Concept

-Lightweight development environment for testing Octave scripts.
+A simple docker application running Octave and some EEGLAB scripts.

 ## Usage